serglit10229/portfolio/README.md

 ## Full-body Tracking UE4 SDK + Demo Games
 ![KR1](KR1.gif)
 Tasked to create a communication protocol between Unreal Engine 4 game/application and Kinetic Reality Proprietary full-body motion tracking hardware on local WIFI network.
-Developed a UDP packet writing/reading SDK in native C++ for extemely low latency comunication with KR sensors on LAN.
+* Developed a UDP packet reading/writing SDK in native C++ for low-latency communication with KR sensors on LAN
-Helped with development and debugging of hardware-side UDP communication code.
+* Assisted in hardware-side UDP communication code development and debugging
-Developed a custom sockets plugin using UE4 FSocket API to employ cross-platform abilities.
+* Created a custom sockets plugin using UE4 FSocket API with cross-platform capabilities
-Optimized and maintained the plugin for use in Android-based builds to support Meta Quest 1/2 wireless VR headsets.
+* Optimized and maintained the plugin for use in Android-based builds for Meta Quest 1/2 wireless VR headsets
-Implemented simple Blueprint and C++ components for fast and scalable development of games/apps that want to use full-body tracking on Skeletal Mesh and Static Mesh systems with physics adjusted to simulate a character standing on their feet and inverse-kinematics calculation methods.
+* Implemented Blueprint and C++ components for quick and scalable development of games/apps utilizing full-body tracking on Skeletal Mesh and Static Mesh systems
+* Included physics adjustment to simulate a character standing on their feet and used inverse-kinematics calculation methods.

 ![KR2](KR2.gif)

-Developed two standalone VR games using UE4 and the KR SDK for internal testing and tech demonstations.
+Developed two standalone VR games using UE4 and the KR SDK for internal testing and tech demonstrations
-KR Tennis features realistic tennis ball and racquet physics, simulated in real-time on one or multiple Quest VR Headsets.
-Demonstrates the ability of KR hardware to support low-latency applications and tollerance to fast-accelerating movements.
-Allows for useful biomechanics analysis to be completed on the recorded(or in realtime) player movements.
-Demonstrates KR hardware's support for muitple simuoultaniuons users in the same sensor-area network, allowing multiplayer tennis matches.
+* KR Tennis features realistic tennis ball and racquet physics, demonstrating the KR hardware's low-latency support and tolerance for fast-accelerating movements.
+Allows biomechanics analysis to be performed on recorded or real-time player movements, and supports multiplayer matches
-KR Combat features an arcade PvE and PvP martial arts fighting simulator.
-Fun demo game made for intended for shows and conferences like GDC 2023.
-The main obstacle with the initial idea was force feedback and visualization of damage on players.
-Since this is a game in "virtual" reality, players dont actually hit each other physically as they can be playing together on different continents.
-But to make the experiecen feel somewhat realistic and fun, I designed and implemented a simple vfx feedback emulation that separated the physical model of the character from the skeletal mesh binded to the KR sensors.
+* KR Combat is an arcade martial arts fighting simulator for PvE and PvP, designed for shows and conferences like GDC 2023.
+Designed and implemented a simple VFX feedback emulation to simulate force feedback and visualization of damage in the virtual environment, as players do not physically hit each other.

 ![KR3](KR3.png)